TruCoder25/MachineLearning/README.md

 # 🧠 Machine Learning

 This repository is a comprehensive showcase of my machine learning work, featuring **end-to-end projects** that start from raw, messy datasets and progress through **data cleaning, feature engineering, algorithm selection** (with clear reasoning for each choice), **model training**, and **evaluation using industry-standard metrics**.
 ---

+**Note:** The mathematical formulas in this document are based on standard definitions from academic and open-source references.
+For a deeper understanding, please refer to detailed explanations in the linked resources or official documentation.

 ## 📌 Prerequisites to Learn ML